cunnie/docs/backup_vcenter_to_s3.md

 # Backing up VCSA 5.5 DBs to S3: Part 1

+The Cloud Foundry Development Teams use a heavily-customized VMware vCenter Server Appliance (VCSA) 5.5.
+We needed to architect an offsite backup solution of the VCSA's databases to avoid days of lost developer time in the event of a catastrophic failure.

+This blog post describes how we configured our VCSA to backup its databases nightly to Amazon S3 (Amazon's cloud storage service).

+***2014-11-23 We have written a blog post, "[Increasing the Size of a VCSA Root Filesystem]()".
+We strongly encourage everyone to increase the size of their root filesystem before implementing the backup described here.***

 ***2014-10-04 Owners of medium and large vCenter installations (> 1000 VMs) should expand the vCenter's root filesystem to avoid exhausting the available disk space.
 We experienced this firsthand on 2014-10-02; we subsequently increased our vCenter's root filesystem from 9.8GB to 84GB.***

 ***2014-09-07 this blog post has been updated:***